World Rowing Championships

 The 2018 World Rowing Championships were the first world rowing championships where the competition schedule was gender-equal.

-The 2020 and the 2021 World Rowing Championships were cancelled due to the coronavirus pandemic.
+The 2020 and the 2021 World Rowing Championships were canceled due to the coronavirus pandemic.

 Interesting Fact: There are 21 different boat classes for the rowing events.
 The non-Olympic boat classes are not competed in by national teams during Olympic years to ensure they focus their training on their corresponding races.